 Prin.
-None are fo furely caught, when they are catch'd, As Wit turn'd Fool; a Folly in Wisdom hatch'd Hath Wisdom's Warrant, and the help of School, And Wit's own Grace to grace a learned Fool.
+None are so surely caught, when they are catch'd, As Wit turn'd Fool; Folly in Wisdom hatch'd, Hath Wisdom's Warrant, and the help of School, And Wit's own Grace to grace a learned Fool.

 Rosa.
-The Blood of Youth burns not in such Excess.
+The Blood of Youth burns not in such Excess,